nikhita/nikhita.github.io/about.md

 <br>

 I am Nikhita Raghunath, an undergraduate in Electronics Engineering from VJTI, Mumbai.
-Even though I am not a CS undergrad, I love programming and firmly believe that software development is much more than code - it’s about people too.
+Even though I am not a CS undergrad, I love programming and have a firm belief that software development is much more than code - it’s about people too.

 As a student, my interests tend to vary but I am in love with systems programming.
 I also like coding in Rust and Go.